Madeline Schizas: 2021–2022 season: Beijing Olympics

 As the lone Canadian women's singles skater, Schizas began the 2022 Winter Olympics as her country's entry in the women's segments of the Olympic team event.
 With the women skating last among the short program segments, due to the underperformance of Canada's entries in the first three, especially that of Roman Sadovsky, Schizas was under significant pressure to perform and elevate Canada into the top five to qualify for the free skate.
 Delivering a clean short program and a new personal best score, she unexpectedly ranked third and took Canada from sixth place to fourth overall.
 Schizas said she was "a little bit nervous before today about being a part of the team and skating individually, but they gave me so much support, and I just loved the experience."
 Skating the free segment, she again placed third with a new personal best, the only error being a doubled attempt at a triple Lutz.
 Schizas' performances were widely cited as the highlight of the event for Team Canada, which finished in fourth place.
 However, the results of the team event were soon after thrown into doubt after a positive doping test for Russian skater Kamila Valieva resulted in the medal ceremony being delayed indefinitely.
 When asked about the possibility of the Canadian team being moved up to third, Schizas noted, "we have not won a medal yet; we're waiting on the outcome of the investigation.
-So once that happens, we’ll see where the pieces fall."
+So once that happens, we'll see where the pieces fall."

 In the Olympic women's event, Schizas stepped out of the landing of her triple Lutz and, as a result, had to salvage a combination on her triple loop, managing only a double toe loop instead of a triple.
 She placed twentieth, advancing to the free skate, and calling it "an up-and-down performance."
 She struggled with her jumps in the free skate, finishing eighteenth and moving up to nineteenth place overall.
 Schizas attributed her individual event performance to the difficulties of performing four programs in a short span and added that "the most important event here for me was the team event, as Canada had a chance at a medal there.
-That’s really where my focus was."
+That's really where my focus was."

-Days after the Olympics concluded, Vladimir Putin ordered an invasion of Ukraine, as a result of which the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships.
+Days after the Olympics concluded, the International Skating Union banned all Russian and Belarusian skaters from competing at the 2022 World Championships due to the invasion of Ukraine.
 This had a major impact on the women's field, which Russians dominated for most of the preceding eight years.
 Schizas entered the competition with the stated goal of placing in the top ten to recover a second berth for Canadian women.
 She placed tenth in the short program and said she was pleased with her performance after an "up and down kind of week" in practice sessions.
 Tenth in the free skate as well, she finished twelfth overall, with less than half a point separating her from ninth place.